bsenst/pygame-neverending/README.md

 * numpy 1.20.2
 * random

-The game is licensed under according to the MIT licence
+The game released under the MIT license.